aguang-xyz/fdc/README.md

-# optimum-covers-of-functional-dependencies
-Computing Optimum Covers of Functional Dependencies
+# Optimum Covers of Functional Dependencies